-If the thermal resistance (R-value) of existing building components is taken into account for the improvement of the thermal resistance (R-value) of modernised building components, this must be demonstrated in accordance with the accepted technical standards.
-It is sufficient to adopt a conservative approximation of the thermal resistance of the present building materials from suitable reference charts.
+If the heat transfer resistance (R-value) of existing building components is taken into account for the improvement of the heat transfer coefficients (U-value) of modernised building components, this must be demonstrated in accordance with the accepted technical standards.
+It is sufficient to adopt a conservative approximation of the thermal conductivity of the present building materials from suitable reference charts.
 If building component assemblies of existing buildings are not clearly identifiable, standardised estimates according to the year of construction as taken from appropriate component catalogues (e.g. "EnerPHit-Planerhandbuch", PHI 2012, only available in German) can be used as long as these are comparable with the component at hand.

 In refurbishments of existing buildings, it is not always possible to achieve absence of thermal bridges with justifiable effort as is necessary for Passive House new builds.
 Nevertheless, thermal bridge effects must always be avoided or minimised as much as possible while ensuring cost-effectiveness.
-Thermal bridges that are part of the construction system, e.g. wall ties, must be taken into account in the evaluation of the heat transfer coefficient of this construction.
+Thermal bridges that are part of the standard structure of a building component must be taken into account in the evaluation of the heat transfer coefficient.